2024 Annual Conference Program

 • offers greater stability and certainty to ratepayers.

-While every year can be a challenge for budget preparation and decision-making, 2024 was particularly challenging.
-In times of uncertainty, immediate challenges, like the cost increases associated with the high rate of inflation, increased urgency to invest in growth-related infrastructure, can distract from longer term challenges such as managing the ongoing asset management costs of existing infrastructure and the high cost of “people related” services.
-Multi-year budgeting is a tool that can help municipalities strike the right balance between longer-term objectives and short-term needs.
 This session will start with an overview of multi-year budgeting from a legislative perspective, focusing on the Municipal Act, 2001 and associated regulations.
 Case studies will explore the multi-year budgeting journey of several municipalities who are at different stages in their journey.
 All aspects of this process will be examined, including developing an internal plan to get staff on board, as well as communicating to and educating Council and the public.
 Municipal staff will share their tips, tricks and lessons learned through an engaging and interactive session.

 Donna Herridge, Executive Director, MFOA (bio)